Updated: December 11, 2025

 Owning a company in Portugal

-Portugal offers a variety of legal structures for companies with employees, catering to different needs.
+Starting a business in Portugal is relatively easy, as the country offers a variety of legal structures for companies with employees, catering to different needs.
 From the widely used Sociedade por Quotas (Private Limited Company) to the Sociedade Anónima (Public Limited Company), each structure presents its own advantages.
 Choosing the right one can be daunting, so the first step is to visit the Finanças (Tax Office).

 However, for a smooth setup and ongoing tax management, consulting with an experienced accountant is highly recommended.
 Their expertise can ensure you navigate the complexities of Portuguese business structures and taxation, maximizing your company’s potential.